choudhurysuc/Apama_SenseHATPlugin/README.md

    * Usual misc power, networking, cables

 ### Software
-  Apama Core Community Edition v10.3.0 (Oct 2018 release), or later, for Linux on ARM Linux installation on the RaspberryPi.
-Tested on Raspbian Python 3.6 (to install and setup python 3.6 source : <https://github.com/kpalf/ApamaSenseHat> )
+  * Apama Core Community Edition v10.3.0 (Oct 2018 release), or later, for Linux on ARM
+  * Linux installation on the RaspberryPi.
+Tested on Raspbian
+  * Python 3.6 (to install and setup python 3.6 source : <https://github.com/kpalf/ApamaSenseHat> ) .

 ##  Test framework  : (Using the SenseHAT, via Plugin, from Apama EPL )
-  using PySys framework , can test the senseHAT EPL API functionality.
+  Using PySys framework , can test the senseHAT EPL API functionality.
   Following are examples to play a Raspberry Pi SenseHAT device using senseHAT EPL API's from Apama EPL running in a Correlator process.